ysyx-org/jemu-decoder/README.md

 + `/web`

 	A magical sub-project converting the project into a handy manual website.
-	The decoder and parser we built in the parent project will be imbedded into its runtime core, enabling search and decode of binary instruction codes.
+	The decoder and parser we built in the parent project will be embedded into its runtime core, enabling search and decode of binary instructions.

 ## Build for web